datamol-io/molfeat/README.md

 _**Note:** We highly recommend using a [Conda Python distribution](https://github.com/conda-forge/miniforge) to install Molfeat.
 The package is also pip installable if you need it: `pip install molfeat`._

 ### Optional dependencies
-Not all featurizers of the Molfeat core package are supported by default.
+Not all featurizers in Molfeat core package are supported by default.
 Some featurizers require additional dependencies.
-If you try to use a featurizer that requires additional dependencies, Molfeat will raise an error and will tell you which dependencies are missing and how to install these.
+If you try to use a featurizer that requires additional dependencies, Molfeat will raise an error and tell you which dependencies are missing and how to install them.

 - To install `dgl`: run `mamba install -c dglteam dgl`
 - To install `dgllife`:  run `mamba install -c conda-forge dgllife`